 There was always a tin or two of salmon or sardines in the pantry, and a freshly baked loaf of bread on hand to make the sandwiches.
 The cake set aside for company made the perfect dessert to take.

 On other occasions, often on a Sunday afternoon, we would arrange with relatives to meet at an agreed upon place for a family picnic.
-Favorite spots included a lake shore, a quiet stream, along a scenic roadside, or at a public park with swings and teeter totters to amuse the kids.
+Favorite spots included a lake shore, on the bank of a quiet stream, along a scenic roadside, or at a public park with swings and teeter totters to amuse the kids.

 It would be decided beforehand who would bring the sandwiches, salads, and desserts.
 Favorite picnic recipe ideas would be shared, but the meal was mostly potluck, so you never knew what you would be eating until you arrived.